kayvon-taee/bright-hr-solution/README.md

 Finally, I would adjust the data structure to ensure all of them have unique IDs instead of relying on names.

 For now, I assumed that there will be no empty folders added, but with more time, I would make the property optional.
 Also, a future feature should accommodate greater nesting of folders and allow many sub folders to be visible.
+I would also replace the deprecated Grid with Grid v2.